liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

 namespace `Id`, if and only if, called during a portlet request<sup>[[6.91](tck-tests.md#6.91)]</sup>.
 The namespace Id used in processing `getContainerClientId()` must be consistent for the lifetime of the view (across save and restore)<sup>[[6.92](tck-tests.md#6.92)]</sup>.
-Because getContainerClientId() can be called during any portlet lifecycle phase (action or render)<sup>[[6.93](tck-tests.md#6.93)]</sup>, care should be taken in implementing this support to ensure such consistency as Portlet 1.0 containers only expose the portlet's namespace `Id` during the render phase and hence `ExternalContext.encodeNamespace()` throws an exception if called during a portlet action request.
+Because getContainerClientId() can be called during any portlet lifecycle phase (action, header, or render)<sup>[[6.93](tck-tests.md#6.93)]</sup>, care should be taken in implementing this support to ensure such consistency as Portlet 1.0 containers only expose the portlet's namespace `Id` during the render phase and hence `ExternalContext.encodeNamespace()` throws an exception if called during a portlet action request.

 The convenience class `javax.portlet.faces.PortletNamingContainerUIViewRoot`<sup>[[6.94](tck-tests.md#6.94)]</sup> is provided to simplify adding portlet namespacing for Faces extensions (and for internal bridge usage).
 This class can